Stafford Road F.C.: Post-professionalism decline

 Gradually, association football had been adopting professionalism by the back door; in particular, Aston Villa and West Bromwich Albion had been recruiting professional players and paying them via arranged employment, and Mitchell St George's would soon follow in so doing.
 Already, by the 1883–84 season, the Roadsters were being described as "once famous" as Charles Crump, as President of the Birmingham Football Association and vice-president of the Football Association, as well as secretary of the club, was firmly opposed to any moves towards professionalism, keeping the club solely as a works outfit.

 At an FA meeting in January 1885, Crump led the opposition to professionalism, even though William Sudell of Preston North End alleged that the Birmingham FA representative side included "amateurs" who had played in Lancashire as professionals.

-In July 1885, professionalism was fully legalized, by which time Crump had dropped his opposition to it, but Stafford Road remained resolutely amateur, a club solely for railway employees.
+In July 1885, professionalism was fully legalised, by which time Crump had dropped his opposition to it, but Stafford Road remained resolutely amateur, a club solely for railway employees.
 The result was that the club was rapidly eclipsed by other Midlands teams adopting professionalism, especially Wolverhampton Wanderers, whose early adoption of professionalism meant that those players who wanted to turn professional switched to the Wanderers.

 The club entered the FA Cup for the last time in 1887–88, originally beating Great Bridge Unity in the first round, but the Football Association ordered a replay as only seven of the Stafford Road players were eligible for the tournament.
 Rather than replay the tie, the Roadsters scratched, and played a friendly against the Unity on the due date (which ended 1–1).
 Qualifying rounds were introduced in 1888–89 and the club did not enter the Cup again.

 The date of the club's dissolution is unclear, but, as a side playing purely works football, it is known to have survived into the early 1920s.
 The railway works that the football club were associated with closed in 1964.